merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 ### **8.1.
 Proxies and Bots**

 * **Silver Monkey:** A popular botting framework.
-It automates the onlnprx handshake and provides a scripting language (MonkeySpeak) to trigger actions based on incoming text (e.g., "If chat contains 'Hello', reply 'Hi'").12
+It automates the onlnprx handshake and provides a scripting language (MonkeySpeak) to trigger actions based on incoming text (e.g., "If chat contains 'Hello', reply 'Hi'").
 * **Mechanism:** These bots act as Man-in-the-Middle (MitM) entities.
 They maintain the TCP socket to the server and a local socket to the client, stripping out administrative commands or injecting automated responses.

 ### **8.2.
 Libraries: LibFurc**

-* **LibFurc:** An open-source Python library designed to handle the nuances of Base220 decoding and packet parsing.13
+* **LibFurc:** An open-source Python library designed to handle the nuances of Base220 decoding and packet parsing.
 * **Significance:** It abstracts the complex bitmasking of the Flags byte and the variable-length parsing of the Modern Color String, allowing developers to focus on high-level logic (e.g., "Move avatar to X,Y") rather than byte-level stream management.

 ## **9\.
 Conclusion**